Goodknight2/ClashRoyaleBuildABot_x_KataCR/KataCRDetection.md

 * 1080 x 1920
 * 576 x 1024

+If you are using a resolution other than 1080x2400 you need to modify the part{idx}_{ratio} in split_bbox_params in constant.py, where idx=1,2,3 represents the top-right corner time image position, the middle arena, and the bottom hand card area, respectively.

 **If you are having problems with the accuracy, this is the first thing I would change**
 # Setup
 To install the requirements, assuming you have already completed the set up for ClashRoyaleBuildABot, you can simply run